CASA in FY2020

 ● Collaboration - We communicate and collaborate with advocates, children and families, stakeholders, and our governing board, while protecting and maintaining confidentiality and privacy.

-● Inclusiveness - We create an inclusive and equitable environment for our advocates, children and families, staff, and our governing board.
+● Inclusiveness – We ensure, to the greatest extent possible, an inclusive and equitable environment for the children and families we serve, advocates, staff, and the governing board.
 We treat everyone with dignity and respect.

 The CASA mission was first established in 1977 in Seattle, Washington, by a family court judge.
 Shortly after this, CASA programs began to emerge throughout the United States, and, in 1990, CASA became recognized as a national program with the passing of the Victims of Child Abuse Act.
 Then, in 1998, Court Rule 5:8C was adopted in New Jersey that sanctioned the appointment of a CASA volunteer to any case where the welfare of a child was an issue.
 With the support of CASA programs, leaders of the Division of Child Protection and Permanency (DCPP), the court system, and community members, CASA of New Jersey was established to oversee a network of CASA programs in New Jersey in 2000.
 And then, finally, in 2006, CASA of Middlesex County was established to serve the children of Middlesex County.